How to Host a Website on Linux VPS? A Complete Guide

 sudo systemctl restart apache2

 For Nginx, create a directory structure for your website files.
-In this example, I’ll create it in the /var/www
+In this example, I'll create it in the /var/www directory.

-sudo nano /var/www/mywebsite/html
+sudo mkdir -p /var/www/mywebsite/html

 Make sure to upload HTML, CSS, JavaScript files, and any other assets to this folder.

-Next, create a server block in /etc/nginx/sites-available/
+Next, create a server block in /etc/nginx/sites-available/.

 sudo nano /etc/nginx/sites-available/mywebsite